axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

   are documenting.
 You might find it helpful to organize the contents using tables, lists, interactive object-schemas.
-For example, if you're writing a reference page for an API endpoint, you might define sections such as "General requirements", "Request parameters", and "Responses".
+For example, if you're writing a reference page for an API endpoint, you might define sections such as "General requirements," "Request parameters," and "Responses."
 The format  might be different for each section—"General requirements" might be a list, while "Request parameters" and "Responses" are tables.
 * Use the "don't repeat yourself" (DRY) method and re-use content if it's